It’s 2017 and we now have phones that can recognize our faces. This is no doubt an amazing advancement and a marker on how technology has progressed.

 In 2017 our watches are phones, credit cards, and GPSs.

-In 2017 many people still can’t even fathom the thought of having a woman as head of the biggest superpower in the world.
+Many people still can’t even fathom the thought of having a woman as head of the biggest superpower in the world.

 In 2017 cars can drive themselves.

-In 2017 people are still fighting to restrict others from loving who they want to love.
+People are still fighting to restrict others from loving who they want to love.

 In 2017 we’ve put a man on the moon, created the internet and can take an airplane to almost anywhere we’d like in the world.